German investor sentiment at highest since May 2010

 | MANNHEIM, Germany

-MANNHEIM, Germany German analyst and investor morale hit its highest level in more than 2-1/2 years in January, suggesting the euro zone crisis is no longer hurting Europe's largest economy as much as it was late last year.
+MANNHEIM, Germany German analyst and investor morale rose to its highest level in more than 2-1/2 years in January, in a sign the euro zone crisis is no longer hitting Europe's largest economy as hard as it was late last year.

 The Mannheim-based ZEW think tank said its monthly poll of economic sentiment climbed for a second month to reach its highest level since May 2010, rising to 31.5 points from 6.9 in December.
 It was the biggest monthly rise in a year.